sundios/people-also-ask/readme.md

 # People Also Ask Google Scraper

 PPA scraper is a Python script that based on a query it scrapes Google people also ask questions.
+You can see this script in action on  https://simple tools.io

 Note: *This is a work in Progress*